shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/TanuShree/info.md

  you can amend the commit message with the git commit --amend command.
 2)If the commit is pushed:Follow the above steps and use -push --force.
 Ans2->Coding in Flow, CodingWithMitch, etc.

+answer2) No, force push is not a good practice because it may overwrite any changes made by some other person pushing in the meantime.
+When we did our tasks, this practice was okay beacuse we were working on our own repo.